 Professional dental cleanings are important for removing built-up tartar on your teeth, and should not be replaced by only at-home care options.
 With that said, keeping a thorough at-home care regimen can help limit the build of that tartar between appointments significantly.
 These 5 tips for oral hygiene below can help take your at-home care routine to the next level.

-It is beyond likely that you've heard before that it is important to brush your teeth twice a day for at least 2 minutes each time.
-Many people attempt to intuit how long 2 minutes is while brushing their teeth and end up under brushing.
+No doubt you've heard us say before that it is important to brush your teeth twice a day for at least 2 minutes each time.
+But many of our patients still just estimate how long 2 minutes is and end up not brushing as well as they should.
 Using a stopwatch or timer, like the one found in most smartphones, can be the difference-maker in ensuring you brush for the correct amount of time.

 Bonus tip: You can also try an electric toothbrush.
 Particularly useful are electric toothbrushes that have built-in timers and buzz or vibrate after they’ve been running for two minutes.